Douglas Henry: Career

 Henry was absent from politics during the 1960s, working as a corporate attorney for National Life Insurance Company.

 Returning to the political arena in 1970, Henry was elected 11 consecutive times to the Tennessee State Senate, most recently narrowly defeating challenger Jeff Yarbro in the 2010 primary by just 17 votes.

 In the 1970s, Henry smoked marijuana outside the state of Tennessee to experience it before he could vote on a decriminalization bill in the senate.

-Henry was opposed to legal abortion in all cases, even if the female had been raped.

 Henry stated that he legislatively supported "education, children's welfare, and voting rights".
 In 1978, Henry helped pass a law in Tennessee for the mandatory use of child seat belts.

 End of legislative service

 When the Republicans became the majority in the state Senate in 2007, they called Henry the “chairman emeritus” of the body's Finance Committee out of respect.
 Despite being from the minority party, his views within the committee were given disproportionate weight.

 After his district was drastically altered by the Republican Legislative majority, Henry announced he would not seek re-election in 2014, instead opting to retire.
 Yarbro, Henry's challenger in 2010, defeated current Tennessee Democratic Party Chair Mary Mancini in the 2014 primary and is the current Senator from the 21st District.

 By the time he retired, he was the longest-serving member of the Tennessee legislature, with a 23-year record.
 On his retirement, the State Comptroller of the Treasury, Justin P. Wilson, called him "a true gentleman."